folio-org/mod-source-record-manager/RuleProcessorApi.md

 }
 ```

-[Here](https://github.com/folio-org/mod-source-record-manager/blob/master/mod-source-record-manager-server/src/main/java/org/folio/services/mappers/processor/functions/NormalizationFunction.java) all the formatting functions defined.
-Most useful are: `trim, capitalize, remove_ending_punc`.
+[Here](https://github.com/folio-org/mod-source-record-manager/blob/master/mod-source-record-manager-server/src/main/java/org/folio/services/mappers/processor/functions/NormalizationFunction.java) are all of the formatting functions defined.
+The most useful ones are.
+The most useful ones are: `trim, capitalize, remove_ending_punc`.

- In most cases there are sub-fields present in field, that is important for mapping.
-Example for "250" field with `a, b, 6` sub-fields comes below:
+In most cases there are subfields present within MARC fields.
+This is important for mapping.
+Here is an example of a MARC “250” field that contains a “subfield a”, a “subfield b”, and a “subfield 6.”
  ```json
 MARC Record: "250":{"ind1":"", "ind2":"", "subfields":[ { "a":" fifth ed." }, { "b":"Editor in chief Lord Mackay of Clashfern. " } , {"6":"880-02"}]}
 ```